ZFFramework/ZFFramework/master/develop_note.md

     1. `myFunc` should be binded automatically by reflecting all `ZFMethod` from `ZFClass` types
     1. when `ZFMethod` called, unknown param type would be serialized to desired type implicitly
     1. finally, `myFunc` would be invoked with all ZFObject type as params and result

+## Build system

+currently, we use special scripts (mainly under `tools` dir) to build ZFFramework, mainly because of:

+* there are no "official" ways to build "apps" written in cpp, the cmake and cpack is awesome, but it's still hard to combine with other app frameworks, for example:
+    Android impl requires some Java code,
+    which can not be handled by cmake directly

+however, we did try hard to make it more easy to compile, most of source codes of ZFFramework should be able to compile without any other configs or macros, to reduce the dependency of build system